jaroslavmerta/flexbox-editor/README.md

 # apologize
 I hope this list below will disappear very soon, because they are basic mistakes I did because I was too hungry to make things work as sooon as possible :-)
 - add comments to functions that have no comments (character: lazy programmer)
-- remove functions that will no be used anymore
+- remove functions that will not be used anymore
 - add basic desription of main parts of code
 - make better adresary tree like better names of files and sorting.
 When I started it was good and it made perfect sense, but things changed from then, but some names not.